lipiecki/PostForecasts.jl/README.md

 **Welcome to PostForecasts.jl, a Julia package for postprocessing point predictions into probabilistic forecasts.**

 The package provides structures and functions that allow to easily compute predictive distributions conditional on point forecasts.
-Probabilistic forecasts are calibrated on the history of point forecasts only, i.e. pairs $(\hat{y}_t, y_t)$, where $\hat{y}_t$ is either a single point prediction or a vector of point predictions, and $y_t$ is the observed value of the timeseries at moment $t$.
+Probabilistic forecasts are trained on the history of point forecasts only, i.e. pairs $(\hat{y}_t, y_t)$, where $\hat{y}_t$ is either a single point prediction or a vector of point predictions, and $y_t$ is the observed value of the timeseries at moment $t$.

 **PostForecasts.jl** implements four postprocessing models that differ in terms of computational complexity and assumptions about the underlying distributions.
 Our package